Frobenius splitting of Schubert varieties of semi-infinite flag manifolds: Normality of quasi-map spaces

 \subsection{Graph space resolution of $\sQ ( \beta )$}

 We refer to \cite{KM94, FP95, BM96, FFKM, GL03} for precise explanations of the material in this subsection.
 For each non-negative integer $n$ and $\beta \in Q^{\vee}_+$, we set $\sGB_{n, \beta}$ to be the space of stable maps of genus zero curves with $n$-parked points to $( \P^1 \times \sB )$ of bidegree $( 1, \beta )$, that is also called the graph space of $\sB$.
-A point of $\sGB_{n, \beta}$ represents a genus zero curve $C$ with $n$-marked points, together with a map to $\P^1$ of degree one (if we forget a map to $\sB$).
+A point of $\sGB_{n, \beta}$ represents a genus zero curve $C$ with $n$-marked points, together with a map to $\P^1$ of degree one (obtained by composing the map from $C$ to $\P^1 \times \sB$ with the first projection of the target).
 Hence, we have a unique $\P^1$-component of $C$ that maps isomorphically onto $\P^1$.
 We call this component the main component of $C$ and denote it by $C_0$.
 The space $\sGB_{n, \beta}$ is a normal projective variety by \cite[Theorem 2]{FP95} that have at worst quotient singularities arising from the automorphism of curves (and hence it is smooth as an orbifold).
 The natural $( H \times \Gm)$-action on $( \P^1 \times \sB )$ induces a natural $( H \times \Gm)$-action on $\sGB_{n, \beta}$.

 We have a morphism $\pi_{n, \beta} : \sGB_{n, \beta} \rightarrow \sQ ( \beta )$ that factors through $\mathscr G \mathscr B_{0, \beta}$ (Givental's main lemma \cite{Giv96}; see \cite[\S 8.3]{FFKM}).
-Let $\mathtt{e}_j : \sB_{n, \beta} \to \sB$ ($1 \le j \le n$) be the evaluation at the $j$-th marked point, and let $\mathtt{ev}_j : \sGB_{n, \beta} \to \mathscr B$ be the $j$-th evaluation map to $\P^1 \times \sB$ composed with the second projection.
+Let $\mathtt{e}_j : \sB_{n, \beta} \to \sB$ ($1 \le j \le n$) be the evaluation at the $j$-th marked point, and let $\mathtt{ev}_j : \sGB_{n, \beta} \to \sB$ be the $j$-th evaluation map to $\P^1 \times \sB$ composed with the second projection.

 Since $\sQ ( \beta )$ is irreducible (Theorem \ref{Dr}), \cite[\S 8.3]{FFKM} asserts that $\sGB_{n,\beta}$ is irreducible (as a special feature of flag varieties, see \cite[\S 1.2]{FP95} and \cite{KP01}).